 These fees can be as high as \$50,000, and more often than not, make the business financially unfeasible.
-Staff recommends temporarily deferring Wastewater Capacity Fees in the Central Business District for Restaurants, Cafes, and Coffee Shops as defined in the Inland Land Use & Development Code.
-The proposed deferral period is two years or until December 31, 2023.
+Staff recommends temporarily deferring Water Capacity Fees in the Central Business District for Restaurants, Cafes, and Coffee Shops as defined in the Inland Land Use & Development Code.
+As currently written, the Resolution defers Water Capacity Fees until December 31, 2023.
 Staff does not recommend reducing fees for Restaurants, Cafes, and Coffee Shops outside of the CBD because there is not sufficient benefit or policy justification for that action.
-In order to ensure that wastewater capital projects are funded and not delayed, the City's General Fund shall loan and/or pay the water capacity fee fund the amount of any deferred capacity fee under this temporary program.
+In order to ensure that water capital projects are funded and not delayed, the City's General Fund shall loan and/or pay the water capacity fee fund the amount of any deferred capacity fee under this temporary program.